nmshd/documentation/_posts/2022-06-30-announcing-enmeshed-v2-attributes.md

 We therefore decided to completely revamp the attribute handling to a new version, which unfortunately will be backward-incompatible to the old attribute handling.
 Otherwise, we would have to live with too many constraints.

+To get started with the V2 Attributes here you can see the same attribute as shown above in the V1 Attributes section transferred to a V2 Attribute:

 ```json
 {
     "@type": "Attribute",